kwatch/oktest/python/README.txt

 'ok(x) == y' prints unified diff (diff -u) if:

-* both x and y are str or unicode
+* both x and y are one of str, unicode, list, tuple, and dict
 * and x != y
 * and oktest.DIFF is True or 'repr'
 * and invoked with oktest.main() or oktest.run()